Bethesda Lutheran Communities Clovercrest in Watertown, WI

 • pro There are numerous safety violations that are not addressed or corrected.

-• pro Management is described as reacting to complaints with gang-like force against the complainant.
+• pro Management's reaction to complaints is handled with gang-like force against the complainant.

 • pro Safety issues and regulations are only dealt with when an inspection is imminent.

-• pro Harassment and discrimination are practiced and covered up, with volunteers and employees intimidated into submission through unethical interrogations.
+• pro Harassment and discrimination are practiced, and volunteers and employees are intimidated into submission through unethical, intimidating interrogations, making them afraid to recount inappropriate actions due to fear of termination or retaliation.

 Review